 - Selected for the 8th TMA PhD school with travel grant

 - Member of TMA'18 shadow TPC

-I am a first year PhD student in the Internet Analytics Group.
+I am a third year PhD student in the Internet Analytics Group.
 I graduated from the university of Strasbourg (France) on 2015 with a bachelor degree in computer science.
 After that, I went on to obtain a master degree in computer networks and embedded systems with honors from the same university in 2017.

 My master thesis was focused on finding conception rules for iBGP networks to ensure BGP correctness.
 During my master, I also did an internship at Internet Initiative Japan (Tokyo) where I worked on the fragmentation of the BGP routing table.